Yord/shargs/README.md

 <tr name="cols">
 <td><code name="colsFrom"><a href="#cols">cols</a>(columns)(style)</code><br /><code><a href="#colsFrom">colsFrom</a>(id)(columns)(style)</code></td>
 <td>
+Takes a list of <code>columns</code> with each column consisting of several strings.
+Prints the first column at the left and the last column at the right.
+The <a href="#style">style</a> parameter must have a <code>cols</code> id with a number of style objects equal to the number of columns.
+If a column string is longer than a column's width, it is cut off.
 <details>
 <summary>
-Takes a list of columns with each column consisting of several strings.
-Prints the first column at the left and the last column at the right.
-The style parameter must have a <code>cols</code> id with a number of style objects equal to the number of columns.
-If a column string is longer than a column's width, it is cut off.
+Read on...
 </summary>

 <br />